Why is parole not refused for people who show no remorse?

 Parole is a statutorily mandated right for prisoners who have served at least one-third of their prison sentence unless they were given a minimum non-release period.

-The Parole Board’s guiding principle is for the Board in every case to consider the safety of the community, taking into account the rights of victims submissions made by victims.
+The Parole Board’s guiding principle is for the Board in every case to consider the safety of the community, taking into account the rights of victims and their submissions.
 It also meets with victims prior to the parole hearing and considers any restorative justice outcomes.
 In its assessment, the Board considers safety of the community paramount.
 It assesses whether the offender presents an undue risk to the community, looks at the likelihood of further offending and the nature and seriousness of any likely subsequent offending.

 Lack of remorse is a factor, which may count against parole.

 However, if an offender has behaved well in prison, completed all the rehabilitation programmes required in prison, has a robust release plan in the community with people who are aware of their risk, demonstrate at least static or past factors of a low risk of offending in the future, possibly a lack of remorse may not necessarily determine the outcome of their application for consideration of parole.